 Discussion topics may vary widely depending on your dream job and your current career stage.
-However, these key mentoring topics can lead to deeper discussions, regardless of your specific situation.
-You can even tailor these topics, or skip any that may not apply.
+However, these key mentoring subjects can lead to deeper discussions, regardless of your specific situation.
+You can even tailor these topics or skip any that may not apply.

 Your mentor’s expertise can lead to practical career results.
 Take a full session to talk about how to best develop your career.

-You should be regularly networking in order to leverage your professional contacts, whether through virtual training, online forums, industry events, professional associations or even 1-to-1 coffee dates.
+You should regularly network to leverage your professional contacts, whether through virtual training, online forums, industry events, professional associations, or even 1-to-1 coffee dates.

-Your mentor can help identify areas for you to pursue industry networking, as well as tips for improving your networking skills.
+Your mentor can help identify areas for you to pursue industry networking and tips for improving your networking skills.
 Together you might role-play networking with new connections or talk about how to foster genuine relationships.

 The leap from interview to job offer can be high.
 Luckily, you can refresh and rehearse your interviewing skills with the help of a mentor.

-Perhaps you get nervous under pressure, or you’re not sure how to respond to certain questions.
+Perhaps you get nervous under pressure, or you’re unsure how to respond to certain questions.
 Focus on interviewing skills in your mentorship sessions can help you ace your next job opportunity.

 For technical interviews or skills-based tests, prep work can be even more intensive.
 Lean on your mentor’s expertise to do practice interviews and tests, so you feel more confident about applying your technical abilities.

 Your mentor may also have useful tips for dealing with questions that you don’t know.
-Practicing how to handle curveballs can improve your communication skills and ease your nerves in the moment.
+Practicing how to handle curveballs can improve your communication skills and ease your nerves.